Built for machines

 Level 2

-qf CLI
+qfg CLI

 The Sweet Spot

 Structured output.
 Validation.
-Dry-run.
 Every command returns JSON when piped.
 Your agent parses it, reasons about it, and acts on it.

-$ qf flag create checkout-v2 --type bool --default false
+$ qfg create checkout-v2 --type boolean-flag --value=false

 {